amanraj/Handwritten-Numeral-Recognition-Using-Fuzzy-Logic/README.md

-# Handwritten Numeral Recognition Using Fuzzy logic by Aman Raj
+# Handwritten Numeral Recognition Using Fuzzy logic

 This project recognises handwritten numerals with pen strokes data coming realtime from stylus.
 This project has been completed by Aman Raj.